deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the RAG pipeline and compares three different text chunking methods based on rules, similarity, and perplexity.
+> 🔼 The figure illustrates the RAG pipeline and compares three text chunking methods (rule-based, similarity-based, and perplexity-based) showing their different segmentation results.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of RAG pipeline, as well as examples based on rules, similarity, and PPL segmentation.
 The same background color represents being located in the same chunk.